nrb/resume/resume.rst

 :2013-2014: Software Developer, Cox Media Group.
 Improving and maintaining a large scale Django CMS (10 million page views per day).

     * Implemented retargeting pixel system to help serve unique ads to site visitors
-    * Built prototypes for new features
     * Added methods for advertisement traffickers to manage Google Doubleclick for Publishers ads from within our custom CMS.
     * Wrote custom tools for managing our development environment
     * Collaborated with quality assurance team and business stake holders to meet software requirements.
     * Documented existing Google ads integration library

 :2012-2013: Web Developer, `Six Feet Up, Inc.`_.
-Implementing and maintaining client Plone and Pyramid web sites and web apps.
+Implementing and maintaining client Plone and Pyramid web sites and apps.

    * Implemented PubSubHubBub 'hub' and 'client' servers in Pyramid and Plone for syndicating content between various intranets.
    * Wrote and designed a Pyramid- and SQLAlchemy-based OpenID server
    * Implemented and maintained Pyramid package templates to make starting projects more efficient.
    * Refined Solr-based searching on client sites.
    * Provided technical estimates and guidance to project managers and customers for project implementations.
-   * Responsible for releasing client sites to testing, staging, and, production environments.

 :2011-2012: Freelancer, specializing in Python and Django.
-Clients include: Eldarion_, `Red Post`_, `Carbon Black`_
+Clients included: Eldarion_, `Red Post`_, `Carbon Black`_

    * Implemented a JavaScript bus route tracking component for Red Post digital signs.
-   * Extended a Rails- and MongoDB-based money transfer kiosk.
+   * Extended a Rails- and MongoDB-based money transfer kiosk application.
    * Contributed re-usable Django apps for the Pinax project.
-   * Implemented Django apps for communicating with GIS Java server
+   * Implemented Django apps for communicating with a GIS Java server

 :2010-2011: Research Programmer - `Center for Research Computing`_, University of Notre Dame.
 Helped faculty and students utilize web technologies in their research.
-Some highlights:

    * Developed an HTTP-based peer-to-peer protocol and chat system in Python (using Flask_) and JavaScript that supports several thousand simultaneous clients, along with a testing framework.
    * Began a framework based on Django_ and Celery_ for launching, managing, and reporting on jobs based on open source command line tools for monitoring environmental change.
 Originally prototyped in Erlang
    * Implemented a Django app to generate dynamic data for a Flash application meant to use static XML files.
    * Created web crawler that searched for words within poems on the web, and provided information on the pages it found for use with visualizations_ by an arts professor.
-   * Implemented project workflows based on Subversion and Trac.
    * Trained other programmers in better practices, like unit testing, source control, and bug tracking.

 :2006-2010: Network Administrator - `MapleTronics Computers`_.
 Managed internal network, as well as installing and managing networks, servers, and software for clients.
-Some of my main duties included:

   * Automating processes through custom VBScript and PowerShell scripts.
   * Maintaining over 1,000 Windows computers, both workstations and servers using Kaseya management software and custom scripts.